 The GSSA is responsible for the compilation and publication of geological maps for the whole of the State.
-Map products include regional surface geological maps at various scales, solid geology interpretive maps, thematic maps and remote sensed spectral maps.
+Products include regional surface geological maps at various scales, solid geology interpretive maps, thematic maps, remote sensed spectral maps and mineral occurrence maps.

 Geological maps and map data are available as free digital downloads via SARIG either as preset PDF mapsheets or GIS spatial layers.
 Published hard copy maps are available for purchase via the SARIG Online Shop.